 - File Layers

-These refer to an outside existing image, and update as soon as the outside image updates.
+These refer to an existing image outside of Krita and update as soon as the outside image updates.
 Useful for logos and emblems that change a lot.

 - Fill Layers

 These layers are filled with something that Krita can make up on the fly, like colors or patterns.

 These layers help us to apply some filters which will affect a composite image made from all the layers beneath them.